cdaringe/counsel/README.md

 }
 ```

-it is **recommended** that in your `project-unifier` package, to squash `counsel.configKey = 'project-unifier'`, such that now, you can load config like:
+it is **recommended** that in your `project-unifier` package, you squash `counsel.configKey = 'project-unifier'`, such that now, you can load config like:

 `"project-unifier": { ... }`, vs. `"counsel: { ... }`